VinoVino/RoboND-Kinematics-Project/Covino_writeup_template.md

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

 Note: The solution provided by Udacity was referenced in my solution.
 I had trouble when running the IK.debug.py with offset values around 5 units.
 It turned out my calculation of b side was flawed.
-I used the solution tuturial significantly to debug and correct my errors.
+I used the solution tutorial significantly to debug and correct my errors.

 #### DH Table
 ![DHTable_Table][image6]